ntnusky/heat-templates/guacamole/README.md

 # Guacamole
 Building a simple guacamole setup with a reverse proxy, the guacamole software and a database.
+All servers are configured with LDAP-login with a NTNU user account, and a munin-node.
 This particular setup will require the following things on beforehand:
   - A domain name that you will use for the web portal
   - A valid, trusted TLS certificate for the name above, with its key and CA cert chain
   - All the details you need in order to configure LDAPS auth
+  - A groupname from NTNU BAS you want to use to allow ssh and sudo
   - The initdb.sql file from guacamole available on https://repo.it.ntnu.no/guacamole/initdb.sql
     - The file is created by running `docker run --rm guacamole/guacamole /opt/guacamole/bin/initdb.sh --mysql > initdb.sql` somewhere
     - The URL should probably not be hardcoded...